Growth & Assumptions

 Key Valuation Metrics for EBAY

 By discounting EBAY's future cash flows using an expected return of 11%, we can determine if the stock is currently trading at a margin of safety.
-A negative margin of safety suggests that market expectations may be too high relative to the company's historical cash flow productivity.
+A positive margin of safety suggests that market expectations may be too low relative to the company's historical cash flow productivity.

 Final Verdict

-For EBAY to be considered a fair investment at current levels, it would need to sustain a cash flow growth rate of approximately 15.00% for the next five years.
-This valuation model accounts for EBAY's current cash position of $2,919,000,064 and total debt of $7,182,000,128.
-Currently trading at a premium to its intrinsic value, investors should carefully consider the growth assumptions required to justify the current price.
+For EBAY to be considered a fair investment at current levels, it would need to sustain a cash flow growth rate of approximately 19.50% for the next five years.
+This valuation model accounts for EBAY's current cash position of $3,860,000,000 and total debt of $7,206,000,128.
+With a fair value of $122.23, EBAY shows potential upside for long-term investors.

 Why use DCF for EBAY?